THE ROLE OF THE SECRETARY-GENERAL

 That creative tension accompanies the Secretary-General through day-to-day work that includes attendance at sessions of United Nations bodies; consultations with world leaders, government officials, and others; and worldwide travel intended to keep him in touch with the peoples of the Organization's Member States and informed about the vast array of issues of international concern that are on the Organization's agenda.
 Each year, the Secretary-General issues a report on the work of the United Nations that appraises its activities and outlines future priorities.
 The Secretary-General is also Chairman of the United Nations System Chief Executives Board for Coordination (CEB), which brings together the Executive Heads of all UN funds, programmes and specialized agencies twice a year in order to further coordination and cooperation in the entire range of substantive and management issues facing the United Nations System.

 One of the most vital roles played by the Secretary-General is the use of his "good offices" -- steps taken publicly and in private, drawing upon his independence, impartiality and integrity, to prevent international disputes from arising, escalating or spreading.

-Each Secretary-General also defines his role within the context of his particular time in office.
+Each Secretary-General also defines and adapts the role to meet the challenges and opportunities of a particular time in office.